China Eastern crash is rare disaster for state-run airlines

 BEIJING (AP) — China is, along with North America and Europe, one of the world’s top three air travel markets.
 It has dramatically improved safety since a string of deadly crashes in the 1990s and 2000s.

-The crash Monday of a China Eastern flightcomes after years free of major air disasters.
-The country has not reported a crash of a commercial flight with more than five fatalities since 2010.
+China hasn’t reported a crash of a commercial flight with more than five fatalities since 2010.
 The ruling Communist Party’s military wing, the People’s Liberation Army, also has suffered fatal crashes, but few details are available.

 CHINA EASTERN AIRLINES CORP.